Amendment #1 to H.1805

 An Act relative to creating a community based flexible supports oversight commission

-move that the bill be amended SECTION 1.
+recommend that the bill be amended SECTION 1.
 There shall be a special commission on community based flexible supports administered by the department of mental health.
 The commission shall conduct an investigation and study of all matters that relate to community based flexible supports, hereinafter referred to in this act as CBFS, including, but not limited to, behavioral health, detoxification, homeless mentally ill, hospital discharge, community tenure, provider contracts, and all other matters related to the program.
 The commission shall conduct its investigation and study of the program in consultation with a diverse group of stakeholders, including consumers, family members of program clients, advocates, providers, other state agencies, mental health professionals and their professional organizations, legislators, organized labor representatives and members of racial, cultural and linguistic minority groups.

 SECTION 2.
 The department shall provide the commission with information and data relative to CBFS.
 The commission may make recommendations relative to achievement of outcomes measures used in the program including: